Working with Crucibles of Change

-In chemistry, crucibles are used to melt metals and combine elements under strong heat.
+In metallurgy, crucibles are used to melt metals and combine elements under strong heat.
 Alchemists used crucibles in an attempt to turn base metals into gold, and they explored how their own magical interactions might cause a transformation to occur.
 So the crucible has become a metaphor for human containers (or processes) that can handle a great amount of tension – generative and challenging – for a shift or for something new to occur.
 The container needs to be strong, and at times also malleable and flexible, depending on what is needed.

 Life offers us plenty of opportunities to experience crucible-like situations.
 At times we can avoid them and dance around them, while other times we get burned.
-But usually there is no other way than somehow ‘getting cooked’ as part of the change we are in.
+But usually, there is no other way than somehow ‘getting cooked’ as part of the change we are in.

 David and I were working with a department of over 200 employees.
 We had been brought in to do strategic visioning and to address several organizational effectiveness issues.
-In our initial scoping of the project it became clear that this would entail several larger meetings between 40 to 70 people as well as intensive work with the project leaders and a design team.
+In our initial scoping of the project, it became clear that this would entail several larger meetings between 40 to 70 people as well as intensive work with the project leaders and a design team.

 The Change Team Meeting